federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 </table>
 To tidy the dataset three steps are needed:

--   splitting the content of the target columns by delimiter to obtain "colvars" (i.e., individual variables stored in different columns);
+-   splitting the content of the target columns by delimiter, to obtain "colvars" (i.e., individual variables stored in multiple columns);

--   melting the colvars (i.e., turn them into rows of a single column), using a primary key to uniquely relate the output to the corresponding observations;
+-   "melting" the colvars (i.e., turning them into rows of a single column), using a primary key to uniquely relate the output to the corresponding observations;

--   left joining (i.e., merging two datasets, conforming the size of the second one to that of the first one) the molten data on content from the original dataset.
+-   "left joining" (i.e., merging two datasets, conforming the size of the second one to that of the first one) the molten data on content from the original dataset.

-In the same dataset, a few values are missing from different columns.

 #### **Generate main dataset**